akoskm/akoskm.github.io/_posts/2019-09-10-typescript-practical-example.md

 Are you already using TypeScript?
 I think it adds slightly more complexity to your code than PropTypes but also provides more benefits.

-If you enjoyed this content, please show the love by sharing it with others.
+If you found this content useful, please show the love by sharing it with others.
 Thank you!